lephucchi/MyPortfolio/README.md

 ---

-## Hướng dẫn sử dụng

-1. Truy cập giao diện người dùng tại `http://localhost:3000`.
-2. Đăng ký tài khoản và đăng nhập.
-3. Tạo bài viết hoặc dự án mới.
-4. Gửi biểu cảm (react) cho bài viết hoặc dự án.
-5. Xem thống kê các loại biểu cảm.
+## Usage Guide

+1. Access the user interface at `http://localhost:3000`.
+2. Register an account and log in.
+3. Create a new post or project.
+4. Send reactions (react) to posts or projects.
+5. View statistics of each reaction type.

 ---

-## Đóng góp

-Chào mừng mọi đóng góp cho dự án!
-Vui lòng tạo pull request hoặc issue để thảo luận thêm.

----

-## Giấy phép
+## Contribution

-Dự án được phát hành theo giấy phép MIT.
-Vui lòng xem file [LICENSE](./LICENSE) để biết thêm chi tiết.
+All contributions are welcome!
+Please create a pull request or issue to discuss further.